-An annual award of \$500 is given by Dr. and Mrs. Frank F. Dingwerth in honor of Mrs. Mary T. Seume, former assistant dean of students for women (1978-85) at Dallas Theological Seminary, to the female master's-level student in the graduating class who, in the judgment of the faculty, best evidences well-balanced Christian character, scholarship, promise of effective Christian service, and best embodies and portrays the ideals of Dallas Theological Seminary.
+An annual award of \$500 is given by Frank and Joan Dingwerth in honor of Mrs. Mary T. Seume, former assistant dean of students for women at Dallas Theological Seminary (1978-85), to the female master's-level student in the graduating class who, in the judgment of the faculty, best evidences well-balanced Christian character, scholarship, promise of effective Christian service, and best embodies and portrays the ideals of Dallas Theological Seminary.